 When you get sick — a run-of-the-mill illness, like a cold or the flu — you may have noticed your heart beats a little faster than normal.
 In that moment, perhaps you even got a bit nervous.
 You may have asked yourself, “why is my heart beating so fast?” or “should I call a doctor about it?”

 It’s totally normal to have an increased heart rate when you’re sick.
 Most of the time, it’s not a cause for concern.
 When you get sick, your body temperature usually rises, and that makes your heart beat faster.
-However, to better understand exactly what’s going on, we spoke with Jason Hatch, MD, a cardiologist at Banner Health, to discuss the connection between sickness and your heart rate.
+However, to better understand exactly what’s going on, we spoke with Mark Tuttle, MD, a cardiologist at Banner Health, to discuss the connection between sickness and your heart rate.
 Here’s what you should know.

 Is my heart rate normal?